 The impact on the City's operating budget is dependent on each type of project.
-For example, capital projects which involve the replacement of older equipment with new energy efficient equipment would result in lower energy costs, reduce higher maintenance costs, or expensive repair costs.
+For example, capital projects that involve the replacement of older equipment with new energy-efficient equipment would result in lower costs for energy, maintenance, or repairs.
+Projects that add assets to the City's current inventory will most likely result in additional ongoing expenses for routine operation, repair, and maintenance.
+The operating impact is carefully considered in deciding which projects are approved.

 City of Wheaton, Illinois

 Capital Improvement Plan

-Fiscal Years 2023 - 2027
+Fiscal Years 2024 - 2028